Annual Review – 2018: Still on Fire!

 Classes, Equipment Rentals, and Art Sales Continue to Increase

-Glass Axis operating revenue and support increased slightly by 5%, while our net assets increased by 12.7% from fiscal year 2016.
-Our sincere thanks to the Ohio Arts Council, the Greater Columbus Arts Council, and The Columbus Foundation, as well as our many other donors, for their generous support.
+Glass Axis operating revenue and support increased by almost 22%.
+While most revenue streams increased, the largest increase was in glass art sales and commissions.
+Our sincere thanks to the Ohio Arts Council, the Greater Columbus Arts Council, and The Columbus Foundation, as well as our many other donors for their generous support.

-Our intensive workshops started in the fall with John Miller and continued throughout the year with Joseph Cavalieri, Karina Guevin and Cedric Ginart.
-These workshops spanned the hot shop, flameworking and painting on glass and taught participants advanced techniques in each area.
+Our intensive workshops started with Kit Paulson, Chad Parker, and Sini Majuri and continued throughout the year with Michele Rial, Nadine Saylor, Theresa Sharp.
+These workshops spanned the hot shop, flame-working, and fused glass and taught participants advanced techniques in each area.

 A community of creative members and volunteers

 We’ve continued to grow during the last year and we still have so much more to accomplish.
-Membership has continued to grow steadily and equipment rentals are up by 4%.
-Over 76% of current Glass Axis members identify themselves as glass artists, and nearly half of these rent our equipment to create their art.
+Membership has continued to grow steadily and equipment rentals are up by over 7%.
+Over 79% of current Glass Axis members identify themselves as glass artists, and nearly 65% of these rent our equipment to create their art.
 It has been a pleasure watching these artists create new and exciting pieces.
 Support from our community of volunteers has also increased with strong support of over 1000 hours of assistance.

 Demonstrations designed to inspire